modpluz/shopify_carrier_app/README.md

 #shopify_carrier_app
-Shopify Real Time Carrier Rates
+This is an example implementation of the Shopify Service Carrier Rates